sora-ryu/WEIS/weis/visualization/moo_dashboard/README.md

 - Debug
     - [X] SPLOM initialization doesn't work properly, where the first Objective channel is automatically selected by default.
+    - [X] Not AEP showing on SPLOM due to extremely small variance -- added special handling for this (but not necessary for general)
+    - [ ] Layout to leverage full screen width and remove empty spaces
 ## Food for Thoughts
 - How to work on 3+ objectives?
 - 3D+ Pareto Fronts?